DOGTAG DEFINITION OF A PROFESSIONAL

 If you’re a keen amateur by the above definition and enter a competition where prize money is at stake and you’re lucky enough to get on the podium then that’s ok with us.
 A few quid in prize money now and again is less relevant than whether you compete and train as a full time professional.

-However, if you become more frequently successful and begin to transition up the hierarchy of the sport, and this is especially important for somebody with an ambition eventually to become a professional, you need to be careful to sport at which point you cross the boundary into professionalism.
+However, if you become more frequently successful and begin to transition up the hierarchy of the sport, and this is especially important for somebody with an ambition eventually to become a professional, you need to be careful to spot at which point you cross the boundary into professionalism.

 Competing Against Professionals